Main Departmental Office

 The department is committed to overall excellence in computer science graduate education.
 Consequently, the programs of study for these degrees include a mixture of course, laboratory and research work designed to place graduates at the forefront of technical excellence.

 The Department of Computer Sciences has a broad-based research program.
-Current faculty research interests include artificial intelligence, pattern recognition and robotics, data and knowledge bases, parallel and distributed computing, neural computing, mathematical software, graphics, operating systems, theory of algorithms, and VLSI.
+Current faculty research interests include artificial intelligence, data and knowledge bases, graphics, mathematical software, networking, neural computing, operating systems, parallel and distributed computing, pattern recognition and robotics, theory of algorithms, and VLSI.

 The Center for Research in Parallel and Distributed Computing (CRPDC) was established by a group of faculty in the Department of Computer Sciences in 1990.
 CRPDC is dedicated to the promotion and fostering of basic and applied research in all aspects of the theory and practice of parallel and distributed computing.

 The department has extensive facilities to support these projects.
-Current research facilities include a departmental-Sun Ultra Enterprise 4000, a Sequent Symmetry dedicated to research, an Intel iPSC/2 multiprocessor system, an experimental transputer system, a number of modern workstations and several minicomputers.
+Current research facilities include a departmental Sun Ultra Enterprise 4000, a laboratory devoted to networking and distributed computing, an experimental transputer system, a number of modern workstations and several minicomputers.
 The department also maintains a large microcomputer laboratory for research and instruction.
 Additional support is provided through the potential for interdisciplinary work with other departments and laboratories and a local area network linking the department to the facilities of the campus computer center.

 Grants from the U.S. Air Force, the U.S. Navy, the National Science Foundation, the state of Texas, IBM, TWA, EDS and Texas Instruments have contributed to faculty research in artificial intelligence, pattern recognition, parallel and distributed computing, and scientific computation.
 Each of these projects has involved the work of a number of graduate students.